Scott C. Alexander

 Associate Professor of Islam

 ic Studies and Director of the Catholic-Muslim Studies Program

 M.A. and Ph.D. in the history of religions (Islamic studies), Columbia University, NY

-Scott lives in the Hyde Park neighborhood of Chicago where he and his wife, Karen, are members of the parish family of the Church of St. Thomas the Apostle.
+Scott lives in the Hyde Park neighborhood of Chicago where he is a member of the parish family of the Church of St. Thomas the Apostle.
 He is the proud father of Myles “Chitriman” Alexander, a rising professional triathlete, and is married to Karen Lewis Alexander, currently vice president for development at the Chicago Symphony Orchestra Association.